 Sometimes when it comes to tattoos, bigger is better.
-The more eye-catching, accurate, beautiful, or even colorful a tattoo is can attract quite a bit of admiration from other sunflower fans.
+The more eye-catching, accurate, beautiful, and colorful a tattoo is, the more sunflower fans it can attract.

-When size is added into the mix and a sunflower covers, say, an entire forearm, painstaking dedication and patience are essential.
+When size is added into the mix and a sunflower design covers, say, an entire upper arm or forearm, painstaking dedication and patience are essential.

 A high pain tolerance wouldn’t hurt, either, as beauty is pain and tattoos are no exception.
 Even so, any of the best large sunflower tattoos are well worth the pinching sensation for the gorgeous final result that will be unveiled.

 Larger sunflower tattoos might be monotone with careful shading and strong lines, or they could be as bright and colorful as actual sunflowers.
 Sometimes decisions are made about tattoos that are later regretted, and a cover-up is determined to be much cheaper and less painful than laser tattoo removal.

 Flower tattoos are excellent choices for covering up unwanted designs, as they tend to be colorful and elaborate enough to distract the eye from any old ink that starts to peek through.
 Sunflowers, huge and easily recognizable, are a perfect option for covering up old, unwanted body art.

 Sometimes you might want your body art to be a little more extravagant than simple designs or muted colors.

 Maybe another image can enhance the sunflower when combined, or maybe your tattoo artist can frame the sunflower with an image of gemstones.
 Basically, ornamental sunflower tattoo designs are just sunflowers with intricate addition, such as jewelry or gems.